-Many of the airports in the United States have stopped offering luggage storage in recent years because of security reasons.
+Many of the airports in the United States have stopped offering luggage storage in recent years due to security reasons.

 Luckily, Portland International Airport isn’t one of them.